4commerce-technologies-AG/midi-smtp-server/mkdocs/feature_encryption.md

 ### Using .pem with trust chain and private key

 Since release 3.0.2 the parameter `tls_cert_path` allows usage of combined .pem certificates with optional included private keys like described on [digicert](https://www.digicert.com/kb/ssl-support/pem-ssl-creation.htm).
-In the case of an already included private key, the paramter `tls_key_path` may be left `nil`.
+In the case of an already included private key, the parameter `tls_key_path` may be left `nil`.

 <br>